f1ac0/PistormX/README.md

 - The Pistorm'X is easier to assemble manually : there is only one QFP package, the board is less crowded, and the friendly 2-layer PCB with thermal relief makes it less vulnerable to cold joints.
 - Maybe this can be as powerful and feature rich as the Pistorm.
 So far I tested, with success, only basic confs and only the Musashi based emulator.
 Still it is not guaranteed that it will support all the features of the Pistorm.
 - For now, it runs the same software on the Pi than the Pistorm.
 Except CPLD programming : do not burn Altera bitstream on Xilinx device or vice versa !
-- Because everything is reprogrammable in the CPLD, it may do things not possible on the original hardware, like buffering write operations.
-Because of this future versions may require different Pi software.
-Stay tuned !
+- Because everything is reprogrammable in the CPLD, it may do things not possible on the original hardware.
+Because of this future versions could require different Pi software.
+- There are now two versions of the firmware : the simple one - and the one with write buffers that releases the pi bus a bit earlier during writes.
+Sysinfo show a tiny increase in CPU performance but not in chip ram access speed :(.

 # Acknowledgements
 The board and its firmware are inspired by the original Pistorm : https://github.com/captain-amygdala/pistorm.
 However both are really different.